Corryong's 150 Year Timeline

 Corryong Football Association

-The Corryong Football Association formed in 1897 and included among the teams - Corryong, Cudgewa and the Miners.
-After 1901 the Miners became the Federals Football Club.
+The Corryong Football Association formed in 1897 and consisted of the teams - Corryong, Cudgewa and the Miners.
+After 1901 the Miners became Federals Football Club.

 1898